boriskaus/MagmaThermoKinematics.jl/README.md

 The full code example can be downloaded [here](./examples/Example2D.jl)

 ## Dependencies
 We rely on `ParallelStencil.jl` to for the energy solver, `StructArrays.jl` to generate an aray of tracer structures, and `Random.jl` for random number generation, `Parameters.jl` to simplify setting parameters (such as specifying dike properties), and `Interpolations.jl` to interpolate properties such as temperature from a fixed grid to tracers.
-All these dependencies should be installed automatically if you download `ZirconThermoKinematics.jl`.
+All these dependencies should be installed automatically if you download `MagmaThermoKinematics.jl`.

 `Plots.jl` is employed for plotting, and `WriteVTK.jl` is used in the 3D example to generate *.VTR files that can be visualized with [Paraview](https://www.paraview.org).
 You have to add both packages yourself; they are however anyways useful to have.